insight

 What percentage does a business pay in payroll taxes?

-The current percentage rates for federal payroll taxes are as follows:
+The latest payroll tax rates for employers are as follows:

 State payroll taxes vary by location; employers can check with their local government or a tax professional for the latest rates.